kuffel/ex_app/README.md

 [![ExApp](https://circleci.com/gh/kuffel/ex_app.svg?style=svg)](https://ex-app.kuffel.me)

-This project is just my playground project.
+This project is just my playground project for my currently ongoing master thesis at the FOM.
 It was created using this command:

 ```bash